AlexTwinNAIT/PlanetGenerator/README.md

 We initialize the effect.

-We initialize the bugger by sending it information, such as how many vertices we have.
+We initialize the buffer by sending it information, such as how many vertices we have.

 ```cs
 protected override void Initialize()